iamkirankumaryadav/Prompt-Engineering/Building Blocks.md

 ### Prompt Injection:
 - A malicious technique where an attacker manipulates the LLM's behavior by injecting deceptive or wrong instructions into the prompt.

+#### Do's and Dont's

+**Do:**
+1. Be clear and specific
+2. Keep it conversational
+3. Provide examples and guidance
+4. Use correct punctuation, capitalization, and grammar
+5. Be polite
+6. Check for accuracy

+**Don't:**
+1. Don't just blindly copy and paste the responses.
+Validate the response.
+2. Don't use slang words or jargons, keep your conversation professional and polite.
+3. Don't provide conflicting instructions.